Cogitate-consortium/iEEG-data-release/README.md

 My personal recommendation is to always start with this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/ieeg-single-subject-report.ipynb) as it gives a really good overview of how things work in general.

-## How to get in touch:
-If you have any questions or any ideas to improve this repository, feel free to let us know by filing an issue in [github](https://github.com/Cogitate-consortium/iEEG-data-release/issues).
-We will try to get back to you as soon as we can.

 ## How to cite us:
 If you use the scripts found in this repository, you can use the DOI provided by Zenodo to cite us.
 And here is a bibtex:
 ```